jscho13/personal_site/money/_posts/2016-10-27-managing-credit-score.md

 date:   2016-10-27 22:51:00 -0400
 categories: credit
 ---
-### What's It Good For Anyways?
+### What's A Credit Score Good For?
-Think of your credit score like your GPA except for money.
-Lenders such as banks, credit card companies, and dealerships determine your qualification for loans and interest rates based on your credit score.
-A strong credit score could translate to thousands of dollars in savings, or thousands of dollars in losses!
-Know your credit score is part of the picture especially during major financial decisions, like buying a house or getting a new car.
+A credit score is a number used by lenders to determine how "dependable" you are compared to an average.
+Banks, credit card companies, and dealerships are all examples of lenders we work with everyday.
+If you have a good credit score you get can offers to improved loans and interest rates.
+For example, when shopping for a mortgages, purchasing a car, or applying for a credit card, your score is a key part of the picture.
+A strong credit score could be the difference between thousands to ten thousands of dollars in savings!

 ### Credit Score Factors
-There are a <a href="https://www.credit.com/credit-scores/what-does-fico-stand-for-and-what-is-a-fico-credit-score/" rel="nofollow">number of factors</a> to your credit score.
-The below is the exact breakdown for FICO.
-While other credit rating agencies exist, they pretty much follow a similar algorithm to determine what your credit score should be.
-The factors are as follows:
+There are different factors used to calculate credit score depending on the company, but FICO is the most common model so it's an obvious place to begin.
+Interestingly, FICO credit scores essentially have a monopoly the credit score market. <a href="https://www.cafecredit.com/credit-score-range/" rel="nofollow"> Other </a>metrics exist but are used less often.

+The FICO credit score <a href="http://www.myfico.com/credit-education/whats-in-your-credit-score/" rel="nofollow">factors</a> are as follows:
 * Payment history - (35%)
-* Credit Utilization (Total debt owed) - (30%)
+* Amounts owed (Credit utilization) - (30%)
 * Length of credit history (15%)
 * Amount of New Credit/Inquiries (10%)
 * Credit mix (10%)

-Note the single biggest thing you can do to pat yourself on the back is making sure you pay your bills on time!
-Forgetting to pay a bill is a double whammy of additional fees and credit damage, so automatic payment features go a long way to ensure bills are paid on time.
+Notice that paying your bills on time has the most impact to your credit score!
+There's no true quick fix to credit scores except for responsibility and time.
+Forgetting to foot the bill is a double whammy of additional fees and credit damage.
+If you have enough in an account to use automatic payments, it can go a long way in ensuring timely payment.

 ### Credit Utilization
-The second largest influence to credit rating is your total debt owed versus maximum credit, also known as credit utilization.
-Utilization is calculated by the the total debt owed vs your credit limit.
-If you have a total debt of $2,000 and a credit limit of $8,000 your credit utilization is 25%.
+The second largest influence to credit rating is your amounts owed, also known as credit utilization.
+Utilization is calculated by the the total debt owed vs current credit limit.
+For example, lets say we have a total debt of $2,000 and a credit limit of $8,000.
+Division tells us our credit utilization is 25%.
 ![credit-utilization](/assets/blog/credit_utilization.png){:style="width: 640px"}
 *Source: [comparecards](http://www.comparecards.com/blog/infographics/credit-utilization/){:rel="nofollow" alt="credit utilization graph"}*

+In general creditors like to see a credit utilization less then 35%, since anymore could indicate there's heavy debt.

 ### Gaming the System
-In general, creditors like to see a utilization less than 35%.
-Luckily for us, there are a few tricks you can use to game the credit system.
+Luckily for us there's trick we can use to tip this calculation process in our favor.
+We can either pay off more of our total debt, or increase our limit to lower credit utilization.
+While requesting credit limit increases is simple the trick is to understand when:

-1. If you've been with a credit card for a year or more aggressively ask for a credit score increase.
-Companies aren't afraid to give credit as long as you have a strong history with them.
-Note that credit limits can be retrograded.
+1. If you've had a credit card for a year or more, simply ask for a credit limit increase.
+Companies are generally willing to increase limits once you've developed history with them, or if you report an increase in salary.
+Note that credit limits can be drawn back if they go unused for too long.
+Generally I try to use each credit card at least once a year.

+2. Apply for new cards if you haven't had any hard pulls within the past year.
+Having too many hard inquiries can be a red flag to creditors, because there is a proven correlation between hard pulls and credit risk.

-2. Apply for credit cards if you haven't had any recent hard inquiries.
-Credit increases are good for three reasons.
-A. It lowers utilization (compare $500/$1000 vs $500/$1500) B. It diversifies the credit mix.
-Having a mix of cards, loans, and mortgages tells lenders you're a responsible creditor.
-C. It's not considered a hard pull.
-Why say no to a free higher limit?
+Credit increases are good because it can serve as a buffer for credit utilization.
+Additionally, by owning several credit cards we gain traction for a good credit mix.
+Having a mix of cards, loans, and mortgages tells lenders we're responsible creditors.

+Too many hard pulls can indicate someone is shopping around for credit.
+After a year hard inquiries no longer affect your credit score, and after two they drop off your credit report completely.
+And in case you were wondering, soft inquiries (soft pulls) don't affect your credit score at all!

-### Some Caveats to Keep In Mind
+### The Caveats to Keep In Mind
-Staying aggressive early on especially helps because longer credit history directly translates to a higher score.
-While cards can shut down after a period of time, using a card at least once a year keeps you in the safe zone.
-Do not ask for more credit cards if you've had more than four hard pulls within a two year period!
-A high number of inquiries is considered suspicious activity because you may be desperately shopping around for credit.
+Keeping aggressive with credit applications early on especially helps because positive credit history directly translates to a higher score.
+Income increases indicate a higher spending capacity so don't forget to report them.
+We also know that applying to too many cards will bring your score down.
+A general rule of thumb is to limit hard pulls to two within a one year period.

 Having a solid grasp on credit important, but it's also important to [budget](http://brunchbucks.com/budget/2016/10/19/budgeting-tips/) existing money as well.
-The two often go hand in hand as credit leverages future spending, and budgeting determines current spending.
+I've noticed that in a way the two go hand in hand.
+Credit is all about leveraging future spending, while budgeting is what controls current spending.